maksimmuravev/bunnyshell-all-in-toolset/.bunnyshell/templates/grafana-vector-loki/README.md

 # 💥 Grafana+Vector+Loki

-The Grafana + Vector + Loki stack is a powerful combination of open-source tools for log management, processing, and visualization.
+The **Grafana+Vector+Loki** stack is a powerful combination of open-source tools for log management, processing, and visualization.
 It offers a streamlined solution for collecting, processing, storing, and analyzing logs from various sources.

+- **Vector**: fast, efficient, reliable
+- **Grafana**: intuitive, customizable, interactive
+- **Loki**: scalable, cost-effective, flexible

 ## ⚙️ How it works?